-Gemini is available in over 50 countries worldwide, while Coinbase is offered in over 100.
-Both platforms are available in all 50 states in the US, complying with all US regulations for crypto trading.
+Gemini is available in all 50 states, while Coinbase is available in all states except Hawaii.
+Both companies comply with all US regulations for cryptocurrency trading.

 Each country has its own regulations around cryptocurrency.
-Be sure to review your local guidelines before buying or selling crypto.
+Be sure to review your local guidelines before buying or selling cryptocurrency.

 There are several similarities between Gemini and Coinbase.
 For example, both are user-friendly, offer a variety of top-tier cryptocurrencies, and place security as one of their top priorities.

 Gemini is a popular choice for investors who want the most secure platform to buy and store their digital assets.
-They are also a very transparent company with regular audits by the New York State Department of Financial Services (NYDFS).
-Its strict compliance with U.S. regulations makes them one of the safest places to purchase crypto, especially for institutional investors.
+They are also a very transparent company with regular audits as required by the New York State Department of Financial Services (NYDFS).
+Its strict compliance with U.S. regulations makes it one of the safest places to purchase cryptocurrency, especially for institutional investors.

-Coinbase is one of the simplest crypto platforms for beginners due to its clean and friendly design and easy-to-use mobile app.
-It only takes a few clicks to buy and sell crypto and the exchange offers some of the most secure storage of your digital assets we've come across so far.
+Coinbase is one of the simplest cryptocurrency platforms for beginners due to its clean and friendly design and easy-to-use mobile app.
+It only takes a few clicks to buy and sell cryptocurrency and the exchange offers some of the most secure storage of your digital assets we've come across so far.

 No matter which platform you choose, understand that investing in cryptocurrencies is highly speculative, so never invest more than you are willing to lose.